 Web is flooded with Bibimbap recipes, but I thought what better way to make very delicious dinner than this veggie and protein packed dish and at the same time present something that is staple of every Korean household to my family, too.
-Bibimbap is an International dish that is listed at #40 on World's 50 most delicious foods readers' poll compiled by CNN in 2011, and also to feed my kids with something healthy and delicious.
+Bibimbap is an International dish that is listed at #40 on World's 50 most delicious foods readers' poll compiled by CNN in 2011, but today my kids will eat something healthy, nutritious and delicious.

-The best thing about bibimbap is that you don't have to keep it "traditional", any leftover veggies and meat can be used, and if you are vegetarian than tofu or mushrooms can be substitute for meat.
+The best thing about bibimbap is that you don't have to keep it "traditionally", any leftover veggies and meat can be used, and if you are vegetarian than tofu or mushrooms can be substitute for meat.

-Bibimbap have several traditional versions, depending what region of S. Korea you are in with marinated clams, raw yolk on top of bibimbap and cooked against the hot dolsot with sizzling rice or rice cooked in rich beef broth...whatever you find in the pot, I am sure that your taste palate will be happy as much as your stomach and the eyes, because it is colorful and truly feast for the eyes.
-But just to add one more note that the goal in Korean cuisine is to serve a meal with 5 colors (red, yellow,white, black and green), and 5 flavors (hot, sweet, salty, sour and bitter).
+Bibimbap have several traditional versions, depending what region of S. Korea you are in; with marinated clams, raw yolk on top of bibimbap and cooked against the hot dolsot with sizzling rice, or rice cooked in rich beef broth...whatever you find in the pot, I am sure that your taste palate will be happy as much as your stomach, oh and the eyes too, because it is colorful and truly feast for the eyes.
+But just to add one more thing that the goal in Korean cuisine is to serve a meal with 5 colors (red, yellow,white, black and green), and 5 flavors (hot, sweet, salty, sour and bitter).
 It is magical cuisine that most of foodies go crazy over!